biocorecrg/RNAseq_course_2019/docs/intro.md

 <br/>

-RNA-Seq can be performed using
+RNA-Seq can be performed using:
 * total RNA (in this case the content of ribosomal RNA is about 80%);
 * rRNA depleted RNA (after removing ribosomal RNA);
 * mRNA transcripts (by performing polyA enrichment of RNA);